TheCodePeople/react-router_lesson/README.md

 ## Usage

-1. Start your React application.
+- Start your React application.
-2. Navigate to `/posts` to see the list of posts.
-3. Click on a post to view its details at `/posts/:id`.
-4. Access a non-existing route to see the `NotFound` component.
+- Navigate to different parts of your application using the links provided in the Navbar.
+- Click on messages to view the list of messages and click on individual messages to see their details.